SqueekyMouse/SqueekyMouse/README.md

 ### Hi there, I'm Sreejith and love Python! 👋

-- 🔭 I’m a Linux Admin with tons of exp in web/cloud hosting, AWS etc.!
+- 🔭 I’m a Linux Admin with tons of exp in web/cloud hosting, AWS etc. and IAM!!
 - 🌱 I’m Kubernetes certified (KCA)!
 - 🌱 I’m currently getting into Python development!
 - 💬 Ask me about Linux, Bash, Kubernetes, AWS, Python!